Have You Made These 5 Home Decorating Mistakes?

 How Else To Avoid Poor Lighting

 If your home has limited natural light availability, you can opt to find trendy and stylish sources of lighting to help brighten up the place.
 More than one source of light is a good rule of thumb.
-If you’re feeling quite ambitious, you can work with an electrician to replace all the light sources in your rooms.
+If you’re feeling quite ambitious, you can work with a licensed electrician to replace all the light sources in your rooms.
 Sometimes, swapping your harsh, white downlights for warmer yellow lights may be just what you need!

 If swapping out your bulbs isn’t an option, you can also find extra table and floor lamps to brighten the space or change the look and feel depending on the mood.